eclipse-lyo/lyo/README.md

 ## Contributing

-We adopt the Eclipse guidlines for [contributing via Git](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git), to accept contributions in this project.
+We adopt the Eclipse guidlines for [contributing via Git](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git), to accept contributions in this project. **Make sure you have installed https://marketplace.eclipse.org/content/editorconfig-eclipse plugin for Eclipse to make formatting minimally consistent.**

 Please follow these guidelines to submit your contributions. **Before your contribution can be accepted to an Eclipse Foundation project, you need to electronically sign the [Eclipse Contributor Agreement (ECA)](https://eclipse.org/legal/ECA.php).**
 The preferred approach is to contribute a patch via GitHub using the standard GitHub pull request (remember to sign off on each commit and configure Git to use the same email addressed used to sign an ECA).